MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 # Host a custom WinRT XAML control in a C++ desktop (Win32) app

+> [!IMPORTANT]
+> This topic uses or mentions types from the [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) GitHub repo.
+For important info about XAML Islands support, please see the [XAML Islands Notice](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32#xaml-islands-notice) in that repo.

 This article demonstrates how to use the [WinRT XAML hosting API](using-the-xaml-hosting-api.md) to host a custom WinRT XAML control in a new C++ desktop app.
 If you have an existing C++ desktop app project, you can adapt these steps and code examples for your project.

 To host a custom WinRT XAML control, you'll create the following projects and components as part of this walkthrough: